RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Introduction

 Another promising recent development in machine learning has been the emergence of diffusion models, which have revolutionized generative modeling through their iterative denoising approach to data generation, effectively capturing complex probability distributions~\cite{scorebased, ddpm, ddim}.
 These models offer unique advantages for inverse problems due to their ability to incorporate prior information and their inherent robustness to noise~\cite{ddrm, song2023pseudoinverseguided, dou2024diffusion,wang2025fundiff}.
-Diffusion models have also demonstrated success in reconstructing complex fields from limited or noisy observations in various domains~\cite{pird, physics_informed_diffusion, red-diff}.
+Diffusion models have also demonstrated success in reconstructing complex fields from limited or noisy observations in various domains.
+Compared to PINNs and neural operators, diffusion-model-based solvers are inherently less sensitive to out-of-distribution scenarios, and more robust against noise and sparse data.
+More importantly, they eliminate the need for requiring paired data for training and offer a more flexible framework for incorporating numerical solvers during the sampling process to regularize the result~\cite{pird, physics_informed_diffusion, red-diff}.
 However, their application to inverse problems involving explicit PDE solvers as forward operators remains under-explored.
-In FWI, for instance, initial efforts have primarily focused on leveraging diffusion models as prior regularizers~\cite{Wang_2023, Wang2024PriorRegularized, Wang2024ControllableSeismic}, or leveraging a joint diffusion architecture to solve the velocity model in the latent space~\cite{wang2024}.
-These approaches, while promising in synthetic scenarios, have not yet always outperformed conventional regularization techniques like Tikhonov regularization.
+In FWI, initial efforts have primarily focused on embedding the conventional FWI update step within the sampling process of a diffusion model.
+For instance, Wang \textit{et al.} proposed DiffusionFWI that integrates FWI iterations into the generative sampling trajectory to solve acoustic FWI~\cite{Wang_2023}.
+Taufik \textit{et al.} extended this to elastic FWI~\cite{diffusionefwi} and subsequently introduced Iterative Latent Variable Refinement (ILVR) to enhance reconstruction quality~\cite{ILVR, diffusionilvr}.
+Other studies have investigated joint diffusion architectures that solve for velocity models directly in a latent space~\cite{wang2024}.
+While these approaches establish the viability of diffusion models for FWI, they predominantly embed conventional FWI updates within the diffusion sampling trajectory.
+This formulation may make it difficult to systematically balance data fidelity against the learned prior.